This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 image alt text

-Note: If you want to view the Feed History, click History.
+Note: If you want to view the Job Details and Job History, click History.

 image alt text